 Led by Rocco Scanza, director of the Scheinman Institute on Conflict Resolution at Cornell University, this three-week program combines classroom discussion and analysis of dispute resolution techniques, including negotiation, arbitration, and mediation, with opportunities to participate in realistic exercises and group discussions.

 You'll develop an understanding of the processes used to address conflicts in interpersonal, school/workplace, and commercial spheres as well as the practices and policies associated with the mediation of employment disputes.
 You'll assess the effectiveness of arbitration and mediation and draw conclusions about the best practices used by neutral parties.

-- Arbitration law and the arbitration of workplace disputes
+- arbitration law and the arbitration of workplace disputes; and

 Conflict resolution is vital to our wellbeing; to success in our families, communities, schools, and institutions; and even to our future on this planet.
 The knowledge you'll gain, skills you'll develop, and insights you'll glean in this program are sure to prove useful as you navigate the inevitable conflicts that will come your way.

 Read about a negotiations class taught by Professor Scanza in "Students Discuss North Korea Mediation Techniques Using Lens of Cuban Missile Crisis", Cornell Daily Sun, October 24, 2017.